Cheese-Slice-1/seabun/README.md

-<sup><sub><sup><sub> note: everything is in lowercase or uppercase because of the vibes i want the language to have: unserious, informal and friendly. also i won't take responsibility for the disgust, anger, frustration, or anything else you may feel reading this text :Þ </sub></sup></sub></sup>
+<sup><sub><sup><sub> note: almost everything is exclussively in lowercase or uppercase because of the vibes i want the language to have: unserious, informal and friendly. also i won't take responsibility for the disgust, anger, frustration, or anything else you may feel reading this text :Þ </sub></sup></sub></sup>

 # seabun!